 How Can a Career Coach or Career Counselor Help?

 Career coaching is different from career counseling.
 Career counselors usually give clients tests and conduct assessments.
 In contrast, career coaches may avoid giving advice or telling clients what they should do.
 There is a lot of variation in approach, experience, and the service provider’s track record so as with anything important, the expression “buyer beware” applies.

 In my opinion, the stakes are high when a mom is considering this kind of transition.
 It’s wise to find someone who you’re comfortable with who also has adequate training and experience.
 When you scratch the surface, you’ll learn that some career coaches and career counselors have no recognizable training or their certification took weeks (not months or years).
 With or without official training or credentials, sometimes their life and work experience is a good prelude to their role as a career coach or a career counsellor.
 You’ll need to evaluate this and see if it makes sense to you.
 Unlike law, medicine, psychology or engineering this is an unregulated profession so anyone can call themselves anything.

 Therefore, look for someone able to effectively help you with the mechanics of improving your resume, your online presence, preparation for job interviews, and identifying concrete strategies for getting from where you are to where you want to be.

 Besides recruiters and career coaches and career counselors, there are plenty of useful online resources.
 Here are a few to help you get started: Career Coaching 101, What You Should Know About Career Coaching, and this one on How Women Changed Their Careers in Their 30s.

-Interested in how to navigate career-related issues while also juggling parenthood, register for the Mom Conference in Ottawa on March 5th.
+At the time of writing this article, people who were interested in how to navigate career-related issues while also juggling parenthood, registered for the Mom Conference in Ottawa on March 5th.

 I/O Advisory Services – Building Resilient Careers.